 Add a Pinch of Salt

-Add a small pinch of salt to your grounds before your chosen method of brewing.
+Add a small pinch of salt to your ground coffee before your chosen method of brewing.
 This will help reduce the acidity of your coffee and even make it taste a little sweeter.
-Don’t overdo it though as you don’t want your coffee to start tasting salty.
+Don’t overdo it though as you don’t want your coffee to start tasting salty instead of being less acidic.

 Is Decaf Coffee Less Acidic Than Regular Coffee?